kelsiesmurphy/pocketlint/readme.md

 Note: To stop the server enter ctrl + c in your Terminal

 ### Important note about Stripe integration:
-To get the Stripe functionality working, you must have a Stripe account and set up the API key yourself to run locally in the test environment.
+To get the Stripe functionality working, you must have a Stripe account and set up the API key yourself to run locally in the test environment I would not recommend running this project with the Stripe Checkout integration in any other way than locally in a development environment.
 For this project, I did not save the API key in a .env file as [this is insecure in a React application](https://create-react-app.dev/docs/adding-custom-environment-variables/), and I also did not save it in the database.
 When running locally, I created a secret.js file in the client directory, with the following code:
   ```sh